trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

     <noscript>Failed to load Dyno Embed: JavaScript must be enabled</noscript>
 </div>

-<br/>*As of 2/4/23, ChatGPT is currently in its Free Research Preview stage using the January 30th version.
+*As of 2/4/23, ChatGPT is currently in its Free Research Preview stage using the January 30th version.
 Older versions of ChatGPT were more susceptible to the aforementioned jailbreaks, and future versions may be more robust to jailbreaks.*

 ## Implications